MSNA824/Multi-Product-Price-Tracker/README.md

 - **Data Visualization**: Generate insightful visualizations to track price movements.
 - **Notifications**: Receive automated email alerts when prices reach desired levels.
 ## 📦 Products Used for Scraping:

-The following five products are used as examples in this scraper:
+The following five products are used as in this scraper:

 Apple iPhone 15 Pro